leostera/ng2/README.md

 Now a regular `component build` should do it's work in a couple tens of milliseconds and the app is ready to be served by your webserver of choice, or just locally by running `ng2 server`.

-Notice there's a lot of functionality bundled with `ng2`, but it's not really tied to it.
+Notice there's a lot of functionality bundled with `ng2`, thou it's not really tied to it.
 Read more about this in the [Plugins](#plugins) section.

 ## Usage
 If you find yourself in trouble, running `ng2 --help` is always useful.